Hi. I’m Jacqueline.

 I respect chefs.
 I speak politely with servers.

 I was on staff at the gluten-free Easy Eats magazine, where I built recipes, planned articles and curated and edited all blog content.
-For several years now I’ve interviewed some insanely inspiring chefs for various columns with the incredible food and lifestyle photographer Brent Herrig, with whom I’m also working on an upcoming book, Plates and Portraits.
+For several years now I’ve interviewed some insanely inspiring chefs for various columns on Serious Eats and Tasting Table, and I work regularly with the incredible food and lifestyle photographer Brent Herrig.
 For a bit I was a private “chef”, and now am content to build recipes at home dinner parties instead.
 I pull a lot of that together on WordsFoodArt.com.
-I’m often tired and sometimes in pain, but always thankful.
+I’m often tired and sometimes in pain, but overall I’m a pretty happy gal.

 My recipes aren’t the “use your favorite all-purpose flour” kind.
 Some are adaptable with whatever blend you use, but when trying to get the balance of starch and protein for a particular recipe, a lot of ingredients are going to be listed.
 I’ll try to explain them and alternatives as best I can, but always feel free to drop a comment or email if something confuses you.
-I work with chefs who spend a lot of time getting a recipe right.
-And if I’m going to attempt to make something worthy of their original, I’d better take my kitchen more seriously, too.
+I work with chefs who spend a lot of time getting a recipe right, so if I’m going to attempt to make something worthy of their contributions, I figure I’d better take my kitchen more seriously, too.

 I live in NYC by the Hudson River with my dog, Mitra (who has a horrible addiction to prosciutto and sheep cheese, bless her tiny heart) and many pieces of cooking equipment of formidable weight.